Summer Vs. Non-Summer (Full Semester) Courses

 Obtaining Course Credit

 Please follow these steps to obtain credit for a physics course that you took away from Duke:

 1. Obtain approval IN ADVANCE of your Physics course by the Physics Director of Undergraduate Studies and by your academic dean (see the Registrar's instructions for transfer courses).
 Please appreciate that the Physics Department is under no obligation to look at your transfer request if you take a summer course first and then try to get approval.

 Your course must be taken at an accredited four-year college or university.
 Community college courses are not acceptable.

-It is not acceptable to provide this information in the form of web addresses.
-You need to provide each document requested as an email attachment.
-Also please note, DUS approval is based on course content and is provisional.
+Please note that DUS approval is based on course content and is provisional.
 The course must also satisfy a 70-contact-hour requirement and other requirements given here to be counted by Trinity as equivalent to Duke credit.

 2. Obtain a grade of C- or higher in your course.

 3. Arrange for the institution where you took your course to send a transcript to Duke's Registrar's Office.